-The Coronavirus restrictions have forced the closure of the St Mary's Church itself, though visitors are welcome in the churchyard.
+The Coronavirus restrictions forced the closure of the St Mary's Church itself in March 2020, although visitors were, and remain, welcome in the churchyard.

-The Church and its congregation are definitely part of the wider village community and, in normal years, the August bank holiday fete for Hawridge and Cholesbury Churches is a major village event.
+The Church in Hawridge and its congregation are definitely part of the wider village community and, in normal years, the August bank holiday fete for Hawridge and Cholesbury Churches is a major village event.

-We are now in the process of finding a new minister for the benefice and look forward to this.
-We also eagerly looking forward to when it is safe to welcome our congregation and visitors back into St Mary's Church and resume a regular pattern of services.
+Having successfully found and installed a new minister for the benefice, and with the restrictions on gatherings etc being gradual eased, we eagerly look forward to the time when it is safe freely to welcome our congregation and any visitors back into St Mary's Church and resume a regular pattern of services.

 Please note the following message about safeguarding -

 "The parish of Hawridge is committed to the safeguarding of children, young people and adults.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer(s), PSOs.
 The Diocese of Oxford’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services."